 Mathilde Cassani, visiting MS student 2015. École Polytechnique Fédérale de Lausanne, Switzerland.

 Maggie Norton, research assistant 2015.
 Now at Iowa State University, USA.

 Yolima Carrillo, postdoc 2011-2012.
-Now lecturer at Western Sydney University (website).
+Now senior lecturer at Western Sydney University (website).